Random dynamics on real and complex projective surfaces: Stiffness

 \subsection{Non-elementary groups: real dynamics}

 We now consider general non-elementary actions.
 As explained in the introduction, so far our results are restricted to subgroups of $\Aut(X)$ preserving a totally real surface $Y$.
-We further assume that there exists a $\Gamma_\nu$-invariant volume form on $Y$; this is automatically the case if $X$ is an Abelian, a K3, or an Enriques surface (see Lemma \ref{lem:volume_Y}).
-Note that, \emph{a posteriori}, the results of \S \ref{sec:parabolic} and \ref{sec:rigidity} suggest that measures supported on a totally real surface and invariant under a non-elementary subgroup of $\Aut(X)$ tend to be absolutely continuous, unless they are supported by a curve or a finite set. \begin{vlongue} We saw in Example~\ref{eg:mobius} that stiffness can fail in presence of invariant rational curves along which the dynamics is that of a proximal and strongly irreducible random product of M\"obius transformations.
+We further assume that there exists a $\Gamma_\nu$-invariant volume form on $Y$; this is automatically the case if $X$ is an Abelian, a K3, or an Enriques surface \begin{vcourte} (see \cite{invariant}). \end{vcourte} \begin{vlongue} (see Lemma \ref{lem:volume_Y}). \end{vlongue} Note that, \emph{a posteriori}, the results of \begin{vcourte} \S \ref{sec:rigidity} and~\cite{invariant} \end{vcourte} \begin{vlongue} \S \ref{sec:parabolic} and \ref{sec:rigidity} \end{vlongue} suggest that measures supported on a totally real surface and invariant under a non-elementary subgroup of $\Aut(X)$ tend to be absolutely continuous, unless they are supported by a curve or a finite set. \begin{vlongue} We saw in Example~\ref{eg:mobius} that stiffness can fail in presence of invariant rational curves along which the dynamics is that of a proximal and strongly irreducible random product of M\"obius transformations.
 The next theorem shows that for actions preserving a totally real surface, this obstruction to stiffness is the only one. \end{vlongue}

 \begin{thm} Let $(X, \nu)$ be a non-elementary random holomorphic dynamical system satisfying the moment condition \eqref{eq:moment}.
-Assume that $Y\subset X$ is a $\Gamma_\nu$-invariant totally real 2-dimensional smooth submanifold such that the action of $\Gamma$ on $Y$ preserves a probability measure $\vol_Y$ equivalent to the Riemannian volume on $Y$.
+Assume that $Y\subset X$ is a $\Gamma_\nu$-invariant totally real 2-dimensional smooth submanifold such that the action of $\Gamma_\nu$ on $Y$ preserves a probability measure $\vol_Y$ equivalent to the Riemannian volume on $Y$.
 Then, every ergodic stationary measure $\mu$ on $Y$ is: \begin{enumerate}[\em (a)] \item either almost surely invariant, \item or supported on a $\Gamma_\nu$-invariant algebraic curve. \end{enumerate} In particular if there is no $\Gamma_\nu$-invariant curve then $(Y, \nu)$ is stiff.
 Moreover, if the fiber entropy of $\mu$ is positive, then $\mu$ is the restriction of $\vol_Y$ to a subset of positive volume. \end{thm} Recall from Lemma \ref{lem:periodic_curves} that $\Gamma_\nu$-invariant curves can be contracted.
 For the induced random dynamical system on the resulting singular surface, stiffness holds unconditionally.
 If furthermore $\nu$ is symmetric then the result can be made more precise by applying Proposition \ref{pro:stiffness_curves}.

 \begin{proof}[Proof of Theorem~\ref{thm:stiffness_real}] We split the proof in two steps.